MathieuBo/PathoSpreading/README.md

 	Processes the data inputs (Quantified pathology matrix, ipsilateral connectivity matrix, and contralateral connectivity matrix).
 Its main outputs are the adjacency matrix, a pathology matrix, and the list of regions of interest shaped as panda DataFrames.
-	More information on each of the functions defined in process_files.py can be found in the script code.
+	More information on each of the functions defined in process_files.py can be found in the code.

 **Laplacian.py**
 	Computes from the adjacency matrix the out-degree Laplacian matrix.
-Computes the Laplacian adjacency matrix weighted with the energy value of snca gene expression when use_expression_values= True.
+Computes the Laplacian adjacency matrix weighted with the energy value of snca gene expression when ```use_expression_values=True```.

 **fitfunctions.py**
-	Set of functions with different roles. "make_Xo" has been reproduced as described in Henderson's code and produces of a column vector (here shaped as a panda DataFrame) that contains 0 for non-seed regions or 1 for the seed region.
+	Set of functions with different roles. "make_Xo" has been reproduced as described in Henderson's code and produces of a column vector (here shaped as a Pandas DataFrame) that contains 0 for non-seed regions or 1 for the seed region.
 	"predict_Lout" predicts the regional alpha-synuclein pathology when given the Laplacian, the seed, a timepoint of prediction, and the tuning constant c.